NoisyAtom/noisyAtom_config/noisyatom_webportal/TESTING_ANSIBLE.md

 The command is 'ansible'.
 The module is 'ping'.
 The user we are using is -u.
 We also pass --ask-pas which tells ansible to ask for the password.
 Normally ansible will not allow you to type passwords and requires public/private key on the remote server.

+If you have already run ansible scripts which disallow 'root' access you might get a message like this:

+104.236.14.123 | UNREACHABLE! => {
+    "changed": false,
+    "msg": "Authentication failure.",
+    "unreachable": true
+}

+In this case you can try the same command but as the machine admin user e.g. :

+	/>  ansible NoisyAtomUbuntu14 -m  ping  -u  noisy_atom_admin  --ask-pas

 ## Step 2 - Get Your Public Key Onto The Remote Server